 Urban Cooling Device

-The Fossil is generated from the distribution of a regular module, a truncated octahedron organized by an algorithm.
+The “fossil columns” are manufactured using binder jetting sand 3d printing.
+The geometry is the result of the algorithmically controlled distribution of a regular module, a truncated octahedron.
 The algorithm creates different distributions of the module so to generate different forms.
 The structure, as a result, is a porous sculpture.
-The parameters to define the form variations are the base shape, the height, and the deformation factor.
-The most relevant characteristic to be monitored is the density of the distribution since it determines the porosity, crucial for the cooling effect.
+The parameters to define the form variations are the base shape, the height, and a deformation factor.
+The most relevant characteristic to be monitored is the density of the distribution since it determines the porosity of the structure, crucial for the cooling effect.

-Under the structure, there is a basin of water, from which an electric pump draws to transport it up through the central duct.
-Once at the top, the water will fall back on the structure, generating cascades and multiple refractions of the water.
-As the wind blows through the fossil, it is cooled by the water, and a diffuse humidity area is generated.
-Being the water underground, it will naturally be cooler than the outside temperature.
-This recirculation will lower the perceived temperature in the area.
-The process is known as evaporative cooling, whereby water vapor is added to the air, causing the temperature to drop.
-Evaporative cooling adds cool moisture into the air, making it comfortable to breathe.
+From the basin below the columns, an electric pump draws water up through a central duct.
+Once at the top, the water is distributed on the area and falls into the porous structure, generating cascades of water.
+As the wind blows through the columns, it is cooled by the falling water.
+The electricity can be provided by solar energy to isolate the system from the grid.
+Being the water underground, it is naturally cooler than the outside temperature.
+This recirculation lowers the perceived temperature in the area.
+The process is known as evaporative cooling, whereby water vapor is added to the air, causing the temperature to drop around 6-10 degrees Fahrenheit.